-The best time to propagate Hydrangea cuttings is from spring when the plant is leafing out, to early fall when the leaves are still lush and green.
+The best time of year to take Hydrangea cuttings is from spring when the plant is leafing out, to late summer when the leaves are still lush and green.

 To give your Hydrangea cuttings the best chance to root, start with healthy plants free of pests such as aphids or any disease.
 Both blooming and non-blooming stems can be propagated easily, but I always try to find stems without flower buds first.

 Choose 3″ to 5″ long tender green stems, which will root more quickly and easily than woody stems.
-Cut just below a leaf node, the cutting should have at least 3 leaf nodes.
+Cut just below a leaf node.
+The Hydrangea cuttings should each have at least 3 sets of leaf nodes – see photo above.

 Trimmed all but the top two leaves ( or four leaves if the top two leaves are much smaller than average ) from the stem using a clean sharp pruner.
 Be very careful not to scratch or damage the main stem.